bra1nDump/ai-task-vscode/docs/backlog.md

 ## Record Type at cursor

-## Developer experience working on Birds
+## Developer experience working on ai-task

 - Prevent starting a debug session if compilation failed.
 It's really annoying to accidentally tried debugging a simple compile error during runtime and not knowing about the compile error
 - Logging is still kinda broken